Incisional & Excisional Biopsy

 An incisional biopsy is a medical test to remove a piece of tissue from a lesion or mass.
 The tissue is tested to find out what it is.
 An excisional biopsy is a medical test where the whole lesion or mass is removed and tested.
 Incisional and excisional biopsies are most often used for lesions involving the skin, breast, muscles, and lymph nodes.

-How do I prepare for an incisional or excisional biopsy?
+How do I get ready for an incisional or excisional biopsy?

-Depending on the size and location of the lesion or mass, you may be given medicine to make you sleepy.
-If this is the case, you will need to fast (not eat or drink) for 6-8 hours before the test.
-If you will not be sedated, typically numbing medicine is used, such as lidocaine, and there is no need to fast.
+Depending on the size and location of the lesion or mass, you may be given a sedative (medicine to make you sleepy) before the test.
+If you need to be sedated, you will need to fast (not eat or drink) for 6-8 hours before the test.
+If you will not be sedated, numbing medicine will likely be used, like lidocaine, and you will not need to fast.
 Your provider will let you know if you need to fast or not.

 If you are on blood thinners or take aspirin, your provider may have you stop taking them for a few days before the biopsy.

 Incisional or excisional biopsies are done as an outpatient procedure (you will not stay overnight).
-Here is what you can expect during the test:
+Here is what you can expect:

 • You will either be given medicine to make you sleepy or numbing medicine in the area that is being biopsied.